IhateCreatingUserNames2/AuraX/readme.md

 - It has bugs,
 - It was not totally tested because i do not have good hardware nor budget.
 - The requeriments file may be missing libs,
-- Most of the Comments are in Portuguese
+- Most of the Comments/Functions are in Portuguese My native Language.